Houston Water Quality at a Glance

 Flush Your Pipes

 If water hasn’t been used for several hours, run cold water for 1-2 minutes before using it for drinking or cooking.
-This helps flush out water that may have absorbed lead or other contaminants from pipes.
+This is especially important in Houston given the documented lead levels and aging infrastructure that may have absorbed contaminants overnight or during periods of non-use.

 Someone studying in a libary